Rich & Creamy Cream Cheese Brownies

 Also, please do take a look at our article, Is Cheese Low FODMAP?, which will teach you how to tell if any cheese is low FODMAP!

 Our FODMAP IT!™ Cream Cheese Brownies are just as good as those from the corner bakery - better even, because they are low FODMAP, using lactose-free cream cheese.

 - 4 ounces (115 g) unsweetened chocolate, finely chopped

 - 1/2 cup (1 stick; 113 g) unsalted butter, at room temperature, cut into pieces

 - 2/3 cup (96 g) low FODMAP gluten-free all-purpose flour, such as Bob’s Red Mill Gluten-Free 1 to 1 Baking Flour

 - 1/2 teaspoon baking powder; use gluten-free if following a gluten-free diet

 - 2 large eggs, at room temperature

-- Alternately dollop the cream cheese mixture and the reserved brownie mixture by large spoonfuls here and there all over the brownie batter already in the pan.
+Alternately dollop the cream cheese mixture and the reserved brownie mixture by large spoonfuls here and there all over the brownie batter already in the pan.
 Draw a butter knife through both dolloped batters to create pretty swirls.
-Don’t over swirl or you will loose the dramatic effect.
+Don’t over swirl or you will lose the dramatic effect.